We believe in the organizations that are working to create a better future for the Centre County community.

 For a list of grantees and amounts by calendar year, please see the files below:

-Centre Gives is a 36-hour online giving event designed to highlight and support the great work of local non-profits serving the Centre County community.
+Centre Gives is a 36-hour online giving event designed to highlight and support the great work of local non-profits serving Centre County.
 Since the program's inception in 2012, the community and Centre Foundation have invested a combined total of over $5,400,000 back into our community!
 This investment has benefited over 150 local organizations with missions across all interest areas: education, health and social services, arts, animals, and the environment.
 Our goal is to shine a community-wide spotlight on the good work that our non-profits do in our community and help them learn online fundraising and communications strategies to support their long-term success.

 What happened in 2017?
 Get all the details here.